Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Experimental Setup

 \subsubsection{Potsdam Dataset}

-Also proposed for the 2D semantic labeling contest, this dataset~\cite{potsdam} has 38 tiles of same size ($6000\times6000$ pixels), with a spatial resolution of $0.5$ meter.
-From the available patches, 24 are densely annotated (with same classes as for the Vaihingen dataset), in which pixel distribution is presented in Table~\ref{tab:isprs_stat}.
-This dataset consists of 4-channel images (near infrared, red, green and blue), Digital Surface Model (DSM) and normalized DSM (nDSM).
+Also proposed for the 2D semantic labeling contest, this dataset~\cite{potsdam} has 38 tiles of the same size ($6000\times6000$ pixels), with a spatial resolution of $0.5$ meter.
+From the available patches, 24 are densely annotated (with same classes as for the Vaihingen dataset), in which the pixel distribution is presented in Table~\ref{tab:isprs_stat}.
+Analogously to the Vaihingen dataset, the remaining images are considered the test set and do not have available annotation, requiring submission of the predictions in order to be evaluated.
+This dataset consists of 4-channel images (near-infrared, red, green and blue), Digital Surface Model (DSM), and normalized DSM (nDSM).
 In this work, all spectral channels plus the nDSM are used as input for the ConvNet, resulting in a 5-dimensional input data.
 Some samples of these images are presented in Figure~\ref{fig:postdam_validation_results}.